Beachy Head (poem): Human history and geological time

 The poem has been described as a dialectical exploration of historiography, placing local personal histories alongside grand national narratives of history.
+Classic linear histories of politics and statecraft are interwoven with individual narratives of personal experience and eyewitness accounts, which disrupt national histories through their focus on the individual.
 Scholars also draw attention to the poem's relation to the ongoing history being made of the Napoleonic war, and Smith's support of revolutionary efforts in America and France.
-Whereas other Romantic poets, especially Wordsworth, typically respond to significant changes in their society by creating a poetic world which does not include them, Smith's poetry is a "combination of imaginative verse and historical discourse, that refuses to cleanse the poetical vision of the oppression evident all around her."
-The poem expresses intertwined personal and political turmoil, combining what literary critic Donelle Ruwe describes as "the apocalyptic war rhetoric of the romantic era, as well as ... the celebration of the quotidian."
+Whereas other Romantic poets, especially Wordsworth, typically respond to significant changes in their society by creating a poetic world which does not include them, Smith's poetry is a "combination of imaginative verse and historical discourse, that refuses to cleanse the poetical vision of the oppression evident all around her".
+The poem expresses intertwined personal and political turmoil, combining what literary critic Donelle Ruwe describes as "the apocalyptic war rhetoric of the romantic era, as well as ... the celebration of the quotidian".

 Also in tension with these personal and national human histories is the sense of a far older geological history.
 In its frequent descriptions of the stone, the earth, fossilized remains, and buried human remains, the poem evokes an awareness of deep time in which living humans are unimportant.
-The theory of plate tectonics would not become widely-accepted for more than a hundred years, but Smith's poem observes evidence of geological change in the presence of fossils on mountaintops and similarities between the French and English shores.
+The theory of plate tectonics would not become widely accepted for more than a hundred years, but Smith's poem observes evidence of geological change in the presence of fossils on mountaintops and similarities between the French and English shores.
 Her footnotes mention Nicolas Desmarest's 1751 theory that France and Great Britain were formerly joined by a land bridge, which was broken by some sort of "revolution" in the Earth itself.
 Smith links Desmarest's geological "revolution" to the ongoing political revolutions in Europe, placing them on a long and ongoing timescale whose ultimate results are impossible to imagine.
 However, she does not consider Desmarest's theory, or any other geological theories (such as neptunism and plutonism) fully satisfactory explanations, since they ignored fossil evidence.
-For Smith, the geological and archeological findings at Beachy Head highlight the limits of human pride and scientific accomplishment.
+For Smith, the geological and archaeological findings at Beachy Head highlight the limits of human pride and scientific accomplishment.